 I’ve spent time on many different spiritual paths, and all of them involved practices and activities which I found to be deeply satisfying.
 Growing up in a Protestant church I gravitated towards opportunities to be involved and use my talents, like learning to play the organ because nobody else at our church knew how.
 When I became Catholic I loved the private meditative practices like praying the rosary and felt that those activities brought me spiritual connection I had not found in my previous religious experiences.
 When I started practicing magic I liked crafting my own tools and creating my own rituals, shaping my practice to fit my focus at any given time.
 And when I started studying alchemy I was excited about lab work and creating useful medicines, putting my spiritual pursuits to use helping myself and others.
 These things made me feel spiritually connected and active.

 But all of these traditions also involve practices and activities in which I don’t find meaning or satisfaction.
 There are expectations which become drudgery and obligatory busywork.
 These are the things which drain our spiritual energy and make us less likely to find fulfillment in our spiritual lives.
-Things like evangelism, confession, dream journaling and precise astrological timing of activities make me feel like I’m just going through the motions with no benefit.
+Things like evangelism, confession, dream journaling and careful planetary timing make me feel like I’m just going through the motions with no benefit.
 (Doesn’t make them bad, they just aren’t my thing.)

 So should we feel compelled to participate in pieces of spiritual practice when we don’t feel that there is meaning to be found there?